Ataberkgenc/Java_WhiteboardApp/README.md

 # Java Whiteboard App

 This is a simple whiteboard app that teacher can draw shapes from menu and students can see the shapes simultaneously.
+I made this project for the beginners that they want to learn proccesses about Java Graphics and Socket Programming.

+Server(Teacher) and client(Student) can run only in the same PC.

+Painter.java handle the paint operations of MyServer.java ClientPainter.java handle the paint operations of MyClient.java

+The program can run in all different OS's (eg. Windows, Mac, Linux.)

 # GENERAL REQUIREMENTS:

 * Java 11.01 must be installed before running the program.

-The program can run in all different OS's (eg. Windows, Mac, Linux.)

-I made this project for the beginners that they want to learn proccesses about Java Graphics and Socket Programming.

-* Server(Teacher) and client(Student) can run only in the same PC.

-Painter.java handle the paint operations of MyServer.java ClientPainter.java handle the paint operations of MyClient.java

 # SPECİFİCATİONS: